A note on the group extension problem to semi-universal deformation: Introduction

 \section{Introduction}

 Understanding analytic moduli spaces globally is in general an extremely hard task to accomplish even in simple cases.
 However, one often still would like to study them at least locally.
-For example, in the case of the moduli space of complex structures on a given differentiable manifold, the best approximation for the local moduli space of a given point $I_0$ with stabilizer $G_0$, provided by the exceptional work of Kodaira-Spencer-Kuranishi (\cite{ks}, \cite{kodaira-complex} and \cite{kuranishi-deformation}) is what's so-called Kuranishi space (or equivalently semi-universal deformation space) - an analytic space containing all complex structures near $I_0$.
-Heuristically, if the Kuranishi space can be equipped with a compatible action of $G_0$, then ``its quotient" should be a potential candidate for a neighborhood of $I_0$ in the moduli space or at least should give arise to a morphism with good geometric properties from that quotient to a neighborhood of $I_0$.
-This is somehow the motivation to the group extension problem on the Kuranishi spaces done in our previous work \cite{doan-a} and \cite{doan-equivariant}, claiming essentially that it is feasible in general only when the stabilizer is reductive.
+For example, in the case of the moduli space of complex structures on a given differentiable compact manifold, the best approximation for the local moduli space of a given complex structure $I_0$, provided by the exceptional work of Kodaira-Spencer-Kuranishi (\cite{ks}, \cite{kodaira-complex} and \cite{kuranishi-deformation}) is what's so-called Kuranishi space (or equivalently semi-universal deformation space) - an analytic space containing all complex structures sufficiently close to $I_0$.
+Heuristically, if the Kuranishi space can be equipped with a compatible action of the stabilizer $G_0$ of $I_0$, then ``its quotient" should be a potential candidate for a neighborhood of $I_0$ or at least should give arise to a morphism with good geometric properties from that quotient to a neighborhood of $I_0$ in the moduli space.
+This is somehow the motivation for the group extension problem on the Kuranishi spaces done in our previous work \cite{doan-a} and \cite{doan-equivariant}, claiming essentially that it is feasible in general only when the stabilizer is reductive.
 The goal of this note is to clarify the following two issues arising along the way.